Houseboy

 A houseboy (alternatively spelled as houseboi) is a term which refers to a typically male domestic worker or personal assistant who performs cleaning and other forms of personal chores.
 The term has a record of being used in the British Empire, military slang, and the male LGBT community.

-British Empire
+United Kingdom

-Historically, houseboy was a term used in the British Empire for a male domestic servant.
+Historically, houseboy was a term used in the United Kingdom of Great Britain and Ireland for a male domestic servant.
 He was usually, but not always, a native person who worked for a British family living in the non-British regions of the empire.
 A female housecleaner was termed a housegirl.
 Both sexes often wore uniform, due to their status as domestic servants.

 Military slang

 Houseboy was also used as an American slang term originating in the Second World War for a young teenager who helped American soldiers perform basic responsibilities like cleaning, laundry, ironing, shoe-shining, running errands, etc. The British English term for this occupation was 'Batman'.